ruitaiS/capstone-2/README.md

-# Vehicle Insurance Claims Prediction:
+# Chess Game Outcome Prediction:

 ## Introduction:
 An introduction/overview/executive summary section that describes the dataset and variables, and summarizes the goal of the project and key steps that were performed.